 - Truck parking facilities.

 - Enforcement features (weigh and inspection stations), including automated weigh stations.

 17. When will stakeholders know where the new multimodal transportation corridor will go?

-The Technically Preferred Route for the new multimodal transportation corridor will be presented at the second round of Public Information Centres, which is scheduled for September 19, 2019, September 26, 2019, and October 3, 2019.
-While preliminary design of the corridor will still be required to identify specific property impacts, stakeholders will have a good indication of where the new transportation corridor will be located at that time.
+The Technically Preferred Route for the new multimodal transportation corridor was presented at the second round of Public Information Centres on September 19, 2019, September 26, 2019, and October 3, 2019.
+While preliminary design of the corridor will still be required to identify specific property impacts, stakeholders should now have a good indication of where the new transportation corridor will be located at this time.
 At the third round of Public Information Centres, the Project Team will present the preliminary design of the Preferred Route, which will refine the associated property requirements.